elixirschool/elixirschool/lessons/specifics/ecto.md

 end
 ```

-We've improved our `changeset/2` function and added three new helper functions: `validate_password_confirmation/1`, `password_mismatch_error/1` and `password_incorrect_error/1`.
+We've improved our `changeset/2` function and added three new helper functions: `validate_password_confirmation/1`, `password_mismatch_error/1`, and `password_incorrect_error/1`.

-As its name suggests `changeset/2` creates a new changeset for us.
+As its name suggests, `changeset/2` creates a new changeset for us.
 In it we use `cast/4` to convert our parameters to a changeset from a set of required and optional fields.
-Next we validate the changeset's password length, password confirmation match using our own function, and username uniqueness.
+Next we validate the changeset's password length, we use our own function to validate the password confirmation matches, and we validate username uniqueness.
 Finally we update our actual password database field.
 For this we use `put_change/3` to update a value in the changeset.

 Using `User.changeset/2` is relatively straightforward: